 Over the last 5 years we have seen a trend of over 50s working across Wales, this is not true of our over 50s community in Carmarthenshire.
-We are unsure of the reasons behind this; however, the Ageing Well Network will look into this further.
+We are unsure of the reasons behind this; however, we can look into this further as part of Ageing Well Network.

-Figure 19: Over 50s in work
+Figure 14: Over 50s in work